chtgupta/QRUtils-Android/README.md

 QRUtils is a set of pre-built, customizable UI components for creating and reading QR codes.
 It provides different libraries for creating, scanning and reading QR codes.
 Installation is easy and implementation is easier.

-You can expect a fully functional QR scanning activity to launch in **a single line of code** whereas a customized QR code on the device's screen in **just 3 lines of code**.
+#### You can expect

+* A fully functional QR scanning activity to launch in **a single line of code**
+* A customized QR code on the device's screen in **just 3 lines of code**
+* Customization more than you'll probably need

 This README will guide you through.
 Good luck!

 ##  :mag: Table of contents